Koopman Reduced Order Modeling with Confidence Bounds: Introduction

+The contributions of this paper can be summarized by the following points: \begin{compactenum}[(1)] \item A method of providing confidence bounds on the predictions of a reduced order Koopman model based on the estimated noise distribution of the residual parts of the dynamics. \item A heuristic method for determining the minimum number of modes to be used for the reduced order model.
+The heuristic is based on the Shapiro-Wilk hypothesis test comparing how well the empirical distribution is represented by a Gaussian distribution.
+More sophisticated methods could use Kernel Density Estimation or Gaussian mixture models. \item Application of the method to stochastic systems with changing network topology. \end{compactenum}

 The rest of the paper is structured as follows.
-In section \ref{sec:krom}, we develop the mathematical framework for the reduced order modeling framework with confidence bounds in the context of stochastic dynamical systems.
+In section \ref{sec:krom}, we develop the mathematical framework for the reduced order modeling framework with confidence bounds.
 Section \ref{sec:examples} applies the methodology to a sequence of examples, two of which have dynamically changing network topology.
+Section \ref{sec:heuristic} gives a heuristic algorithm for selecting how many modes to keep for the nominal dynamics so one is not modeling the continuous spectrum with the point spectrum.
 We conclude the paper in section \ref{sec:conclusions}.

-What is new in this paper can be summarized by the following points: \begin{compactenum}[(1)] \item A reduced order modeling framework based on Koopman Mode Decomposition for stochastic dynamical systems with changing network topology. \item A method of providing confidence bounds on the predictions of a reduced order Koopman model based on the estimated noise distribution of the remaining parts of the dynamics. \item A heuristic method for determining the minimum number of modes to be used for the reduced order model.
-The heuristic is based on the Shapiro-Wilkes hypothesis test comparing how well the empirical distribution is represented by a Gaussian distribution. \end{compactenum}